All Products

 • Prevents data loss caused by power failure.
 Persistent memory-optimized instances implement persistence for each command.
 The system returns a success response for each write operation only after the data is persistently stored.
 You can use persistent memory-optimized instances as in-memory databases instead of caches.

-Data caching and storage scenarios that require high performance and high data persistence, and can bear high costs
+Data caching and storage scenarios that require high performance and high data persistence, where cost is a secondary consideration.

 • Reduced costs: ESSD/SSD-based instances reduce up to 85% of costs compared with Redis Open-Source Edition instances.

 • High performance: An ESSD/SSD-based instance delivers approximately 60% of the performance of a Redis Open-Source Edition instance.
-For more information, see Performance whitepaper of ESSD-based instances.
+For more information, see Performance whitepaper of ESSD-based instances and Performance whitepaper of SSD-based instances.

 • Storage in disks: ESSD/SSD-based instances store data in ESSDs or SSDs to ensure high data reliability.
 The capacity of an ESSD/SSD-based instance can reach hundreds of terabytes.